newwaybrazil/kairos-publisher-php/README.md

 # kairos-publisher-php
 PHP library to publish messages to Kairos.
-Test